-For the Company to achieve this primary objective, its ancillary business objectives include: (a) the pursuit of additional financing (completed); (b) completion of the IPO (See "Proposed Transaction" and "Subsequent Events" below); and (c) the completion of the Phase 1 recommended work program on the

-Mulloy Project at an estimated cost of approximately \$125,200, as described in the technical report dated effective March 15, 2019 in respect of the Mulloy Project (the "Technical Report").
+For the Company to achieve this primary objective, its ancillary business objectives include: completion of an initial public offering of Common Shares (the "IPO" or the "Offering") (completed); and the completion of the Phase 1 recommended work program on the Mulloy Project at an estimated cost of approximately \$125,200, as described in the technical report dated effective March 15, 2019 in respect of the Mulloy Project (the "Technical Report") (in progress).

-The Company plans to commence Phase 1 of the recommended program initially, and will conduct further exploration (including Phase 2, if warranted) depending upon the results of such program.
+The Company completed permitting in September 2019 and has commenced Phase 1 of the recommended program, and will conduct further exploration (including Phase 2, if warranted) depending upon the results of such program.
 In addition, the Company may seek to acquire additional exploration stage properties should a property of interest become available to it.